 SWAP #12: Condiments: Try ketchup & mustard instead of mayo/dressings/oil on your sandwiches

-SWAP #13: Condiments the Sequel: Try hummus as a spread in sandwiches instead of cream cheese, mayo, mixed creamy spreads, etc.
+SWAP #13: Condiments Part 2: Try hummus as a spread in sandwiches instead of cream cheese, mayo, mixed creamy spreads, etc.

 SWAP #14: Sugar: Try honey, agave, raw cane sugar instead of refined white sugar.
-If you’re trying to cut calories, try Stevia instead of Equal or any sweetner with Aspartame
+If you’re trying to cut calories, try Stevia extract or Monk fruit instead of Equal, Sweet N Low, Splenda, or any other sweetener.

 SWAP #15: Soda: Try this easy swap: combine 1/4 cup 100% fruit juice with 3/4 cup sparkling naturally flavored water or just plain sparkling water.
-Tastes just like a soda without all of the chemicals!
-If you can’t find this and REALLY want a soda, diet soda once in a while is a low calorie swap.
+Tastes just like a soda without all of the chemicals and sugar!

-SWAP #16: Dressing: Try fat free salad dressings or a tiny bit (1-2 tsp) of olive oil/vinegar/salt/pepper instead of regular creamy salad dressing
+SWAP #16: Dressing: Try fat free salad dressings (read the ingredients to make sure there is no added sugar) or a tiny bit (1-2 tsp) of olive oil/vinegar/salt/pepper instead of regular creamy salad dressing.

 SWAP #17: Soup: Opt for broth based soups (made with a tomato base or vegetable stock) instead of cream based soups.
 I usually ask if there’s cream in a soup before ordering it at a restaurant.